-As you might expect by the descriptions of these factors, subsequent research showed that all breakup strategies were not equally effective—or pleasant.
-Specifically, research by Sprecher and colleagues noted that strategies primarily focused on using a positive tone and open communication were among the most compassionate and effective (Sprecher, Zimmerman, & Abrahams, 2010; Sprecher, Zimmerman, & Fehr, 2014).
+Breaking up sucks.
+As you might expect using a positive and/or open strategy when breaking up would be the most effective and truly compassionate.
+(Sprecher, Zimmerman, & Abrahams, 2010; Sprecher, Zimmerman, & Fehr, 2014).
 Across several studies, the team found that participants reported certain strategies to be among the best.
-I've combined what they found with my team's vast knowledge of ending relationships and I'm giving these tips and tricks to you.
+I’ve combined what they found and I’m giving these tips and tricks to you.

 By using these direct tips, tricks, and strategies you will ease the dumping process, reduce negative feelings all around and even increase the chances that you could come out of this friends.

 - Baxter, L. A. (1982).
 Strategies for ending relationships: Two studies.
 The Western Journal of Speech Communication, 46, 223-241.

 - Sprecher, S., Zimmerman, C., & Abrahams, E. M. (2010).
 Choosing compassionate strategies to end a relationship: Effects of compassionate love for partner and the reason for the breakup.
 Social Psychology, 41, 66-75.